actinia-org/actinia-module-plugin/README.md

 # actinia gdi

-You can run actinia-gdi in multiple ways:
+You can run actinia-module-plugin in multiple ways:

 * as actinia-core plugin
 * as standalone app with gunicorn, connected with a running actinia-core instance

-Depending on how you run, it, actinia-gdi has different endpoints as some make only sense in plugin mode or vice versa.
-See `actinia_gdi/endpoints.py`.
+Depending on how you run, it, actinia-module-plugin has different endpoints as some make only sense in plugin mode or vice versa.
+See `actinia_module_plugin/endpoints.py`.
 Therefore a running postgres instance is only needed in standalone mode.
 If used as actinia-core plugin, the main.py is not executed.
 In standalone-mode, GRASS GIS is not required.
 Therefore, endpoints which needs GRASS GIS access, are only added in plugin-mode.

 ## Installation
 For DEV setup or deployments, see docker/README.md.